levimaaia/emailler/README-emailler.md

  - `Open Apple`+`E` - Edit message in `EDIT.SYSTEM`.
 From `EDIT.SYSTEM` `Open Apple`-`Q` will return you to `EMAIL.SYSTEM`.
  - `Open Apple`+`R` - Retreive messages from email server.
 This runs `POP65.SYSTEM`, which in turn will return you to the `EMAIL.SYSTEM` main menu.
  - `Open Apple`+`S` - Send outbox messages to email server.
 This runs `SMTP65.SYSTEM`, which in turn will return you to the `EMAIL.SYSTEM` main menu.
+ - `Closed Apple`+`R` - Retreive news artcles from news server.
+This runs `NNTP65.SYSTEM`, which in turn will return you to the `EMAIL.SYSTEM` main menu.
+ - `Open Apple`+`S` - Send queued outgoing news messages to news server.
+This runs `NNTP65UP.SYSTEM`, which in turn will return you to the `EMAIL.SYSTEM` main menu.
  - `Q)uit` - Quit from the EMAIL user interface.

 By using the `Open Apple`+`R` command to retrieve messages and the `Open Apple`-`S` command to transmit messages to the server, it is possible to retreive, review, respond, compose and transmit messages all without leaving the `EMAIL.SYSTEM` environment.